mgodwin/rails_observatory/README.md

 # Rails Observatory

-Simple observability for your Rails app.
+Observability for your Rails app.

 Rails observatory hooks into ActiveSupport::Instrumentation with [RedisStack](https://redis.io/docs/about/about-stack/) to provide